afeld/magickly/README.md

 which can then be used with the query string `?src=...&resize_with_blur=200x`.
 Note that magickly will pass the value of the query param to the block as a single string.

 See the [Dragonfly documentation](http://markevans.github.com/dragonfly/file.GeneralUsage.html#Shortcuts) for more info on "shortcuts", and the [shortcuts.rb](https://github.com/afeld/magickly/blob/master/lib/shortcuts.rb) file for examples.

-## Installation

-Requires Imagemagick >= v6.2.4.

-    $ gem install magickly

-## Running the App

-A few options:

-### A. Run the app directly

-    $ magickly

-The app can be accessed at [http://localhost:4567](http://localhost:4567)

-### B. Use as an endpoint in another Rack app

-As an example, to have magickly accessible at `/magickly` in a Rails app:

-    # Gemfile
-    gem 'magickly', '~> 1.1'

-    # config/routes.rb
-    match '/magickly', :to => Magickly::App, :anchor => false

-For more info, see [Rails Routing from the Outside In](http://guides.rubyonrails.org/routing.html#routing-to-rack-applications) or Michael Raidel's [Mount Rails apps in Rails 3](http://inductor.induktiv.at/blog/2010/05/23/mount-rack-apps-in-rails-3/).

 ## Contributing to magickly